 The WAGE\$ grant is nearing completion.
 It has successfully met nearly all its targets.
 For example, it helped increase the enrollment of minority apprentices by 10%, which is very good, and developed new apprenticeships in information technology, healthcare, and advanced manufacturing.
-Information technology may be a very successful endeavor because its occupations work across all other sectors.
-The Bureau will soon conduct outreach efforts to recruit IT sponsors and apprentices.
+Information technology may be very successful because its occupations work across all sectors; the Bureau will conduct outreach efforts to recruit IT sponsors and apprentices across all sectors.